BRYAN CASH

 For sofas and club chairs of 19th and 20th century type, the natural 19th century method of individual coiled steel springs on wood frame, padded with horsehair, and loose cushions of feathers and down is appropriate.
 I don’t use synthetic foam or fiber.
 There are only a couple makers I consider in the US for this method, otherwise I typically look to a handful of English makers.
 Most of the designs I like for upholstery of this type were developed in the late 19th century to early 20th century.

 This is one of my favorite sofa designs.
 It is an elegant and versatile design that looks good almost anywhere.
-You could play around with it and use fringe instead of piping on the seams for a different aesthetic. |
+You could play around with it and use fringe instead of piping on the seams for a different aesthetic.

 A classic and versatile sofa.
 Another design that is at home in almost any setting.
-Can look quite nice with some contrast piping. |
+Can look quite nice with some contrast piping.

 This is another nice sofa design.
-Shown with a fixed back cushion, it could also be made with loose back cushions.
+A smaller size of the sofa above, and with loose back cushions instead of fixed back cushions.
 It is also very nice with a skirt on the covering.
-It is essentially a sofa version of the chair below. |

-69 in. long/wide |
+66 in. long/wide

 A good club chair design, comfortable with nice character.
-This one has a fixed back cushion, but can also be made with loose back cushion, and with fixed cover, fixed cover with skirt, or loose cover with skirt. |
+This one has a fixed back cushion, but can also be made with loose back cushion, and with fixed cover, fixed cover with skirt, or loose cover with skirt.

 Perhaps my favorite version of one of the most classic archetypes of the club chair.
-Really nice with the fixed cover with skirt (as pictured) or loose cover with skirt.
-This also makes an excellent chair with a loose back cushion. |
+Really nice with the loose cover with skirt (as pictured).
+This also makes an excellent chair with a loose back cushion.

 The English Georgian armchair, sometimes called the “Gainsborough” chair, is one of the great pieces of furniture.
 I like the simple ones with good form.
 This one pictured below is one of my favorites.
 An early George III period armchair that still retains the original upholstery of the stitched horsehair padding (no springs), with covering of figured wool on plain linen ground, welting (piping) of cord wrapped in silk, and edges in close-set brass nails.

-English 18th century, mahogany |
+English 18th century, mahogany English 18th century, mahogany

 The English Georgian side chair of simple form (pictured below), similar to the chair above without armrests, makes perhaps the most versatile of all dining chairs.
 Simple yet elegant, it looks good almost anywhere, harmonizing with many styles, rooms, and tables.
 It should be upholstered with only the stitched horsehair padding (as the chair above).
 It can be covered in a nice plain fabric for the fixed upholstery and used this way, and then also have a variety of loose covers made, extending a few inches below the bottom of the seat, to use when desired and vary the feeling and look.